sonelrubin/dynamics-365-contact-center/contact-center/use/agent-realtime-dashboard.md

 - **Total bot conversations**: The number of ongoing or closed conversations handled by the bot within the specified duration.
 - **Total bot ongoing conversations**: The number of conversations currently in progress.
-- **Total bot completed conversations**: The number of conversations successfully resolved or have ended within the specified duration.
+- **Total bot completed conversations**: The number of conversations that are successfully resolved or end within the specified duration.
-- **Total bot transferred conversations**: The number of conversations that were escalated by the bot to a human agent or an external phone number within the specified duration.
+- **Total bot transferred conversations**: The number of bot conversations that are escalated to a human agent or an external phone number within the specified duration.
 - **Average conversation duration**: The average time each conversation lasts.
-The conversation duration is calculated from the time the bot is assigned to the conversation until the bot's involvement ends, either when the bot escalates the conversation or ends it.
+The conversation duration is calculated from the time the bot is assigned to the conversation until the bot escalates the conversation or ends it.